-- In Name Only: Despite modelling themselves on Rome, they much more resemble Sparta.
-Everyone is a slave or soldier, art and technology is unheard of, the slave support the warriors, the physically and mentally handicapped are executed, and doing horribly cruel things is seen as a sign of strength.
+- In-Name-Only: Despite modelling themselves on Rome, they much more resemble Sparta.
+Everyone is a slave or soldier, art and technology is unheard of, the slaves support the warriors, the physically and mentally handicapped are executed, and doing horribly cruel things is seen as a sign of strength.
 Caesar even comments that he thinks the Legion appears closer to the hordes of Gaul.

-- Lack of Empathy: Aside from loyalty to Caesar most Legionaries lack any form of compassion to other people.
-They torture NCR soldiers for fun, regularly rape female slaves and even their generic dialogue has them smugly deride the inexperience of their fellow soldiers who died in Nelson and drooling over raping slaves.
+- Aside from loyalty to Caesar, most Legionaries lack any form of compassion to other people.
+They torture NCR soldiers for fun, regularly rape female slaves, and even their generic dialogue has them smugly deride the inexperience of their fellow soldiers who died in Nelson and drooling over raping slaves.
 Some like Silus even go out of their way to make sure collars keep slaves in perpetual pain.

 - A more subtle example is Legion-friendly trader Dale Barton.
 He'll happily trade with you and praise the Legion for their security polices without even the slightest sign of discomfort at the abuse of slaves going on right in front of him, nor will he even bat an eye at the crucified recruits.

-- Legion of Doom: A literal example.
-Caesar has constructed an alliance to destroy NCR that includes previous Fallout villains such as the Khans and Van Graffs, as well as the White Legs, Omertas and Fiends.
-The player can also recruit the White Gloves, Boomers and even the Enclave.
+- Legion of Doom: No pun intended.
+Caesar has constructed an alliance to destroy NCR that includes previous Fallout villains such as the Khans and Van Graffs, as well as the White Legs, Omertas, and Fiends.
+The player can also recruit the White Gloves, Boomers, and even the Enclave.

 - Despite his contempt for Pre-War America, Caesar's flaws are worryingly similar to those of the Enclave.
 The glimpses we get of Legion's atrocities are remarkably similar to the iconic image of a soldier in Power Armor executing a captured and bound Canadian in the introduction to the original Fallout.
 The invasion of Canada and the sacking of New Canaan are also similar – both were innocent settlements that happened to have something their aggressors wanted, and so were brutally crushed.
 For all Caesar's attempts to make the Legion appear alien, their obsessive nationalism and intensely racist ideology are also more than a little familiar.

-- No Woman's Land: Women in the Legion are restricted to domestic roles or made slaves, with the exception of the female-only priestly caste, according to the FNV official guide.
-If your character is female, the slave Siri will tell you that this is the first time that she met a women who isn't a slave after she got captured by the Legion.
+- Women in the Legion are restricted to domestic roles or made slaves, with the exception of the female-only priestly caste, according to the FNV official guide.
+If your character is female, the slave Siri will tell you that this is the first time that she met a woman who isn't a slave after she got captured by the Legion.

-- Politically Incorrect Villain: Enslaving everyone either as a breeder or slave soldier.
+- Enslaving everyone either as a breeder or slave soldier.

 - The Fallout New Vegas Game Guide also says that they're racist against ghouls and super mutants.

 - The real kicker is their attitude towards rape.
-Siri, whose been around the empire makes it clear that the rape of female slaves is extremely common.
-They even boast about it in the audio logs left in Camp Charlie, the default dialogue of Legion soldiers has them lusting after slave girls and even Canyon Runner is very open about selling Sammy Weathers for sex.
+Siri, who's been around the empire, makes it clear that the rape of female slaves is extremely common.
+They even boast about it in the audio logs left in Camp Charlie, the default dialogue of Legion soldiers has them lusting after slave girls, and even Canyon Runner is very open about selling Sammy Weathers for sex.

 - Praetorian Guard: Since it is a faction based off Ancient Rome, this is a given.
 They're armed with Ballistic Fists in this case.